-- 13. The Library is open for the purpose of study and research to current members of the School and other groups and individuals according to the Library's admissions policy. - 14.
-All users must possess a current Library card or permit and show it on request.
-Library users are responsible for the use of their Library card and should not allow others to use it. - 15.
-Applicants for a Library card or permit may be required to provide evidence of identification and status.
-Full admissions policy details are available at Library Reception and www.library.lse.ac.uk - 16.
-Children under 12 are not allowed in the Library building.
+- The Library is open for the purposes of study and research to current members of the School and other groups and individuals according to the Library's admissions policy. - All users must possess a current Library card and show it on request.
+Failure to show it on request, could mean the library user will be asked to leave the library and also lose their library privileges.
+Library users are responsible for the use of their Library card and should not allow others to use it. - Applicants for Library admission will be required to provide evidence of identification and status.
+Full admissions policy details are available at Library Reception and http://www2.lse.ac.uk/library/admissions/home.aspx - Children under 12 are not allowed in the Library.